harjeb/simple-yacht/memory-bank/productContext.md

     *   Scores from friend battles do *not* affect ELO or ladder ranking.
 *   **Networking:**
     *   Network capabilities for 2-player modes and global leaderboards.
+*   **Removed Features:**
+    *   Third-party login functionality has been explicitly removed from the project scope to simplify user authentication.

 ## Overall Architecture